tock/tock/.github/CONTRIBUTING.md

 ## What Goes Where?

-This repository contains the core Tock kernel, the main userland library and the officially supported hardware platforms.
-Drivers useful for these platforms, improvements to the core kernel, or changes to the main userland libraries live here.
+This repository contains the core Tock kernel and the officially supported hardware platforms.
+Drivers useful for these platforms and improvements to the core kernel live here.

 If you are porting Tock to a different hardware platform or building an application for an existing platform, that code should go in a [separate